Skip to content

 cd trustee/kbs/config/kubernetes/

-2. Configure Key Broker Service (KBS):
+2. Configure Key Broker Service according to the used attestation service variant:

 export DEPLOYMENT_DIR=ita